Itha4/My-Azure-Journey/README.md

- # my-Azure-Journey
+ # My Transition into Cloud Security
-i've been learning azure for a while, here are my documented two cents on everything. i hope this will help someone This repo will contain some of the thing i consider to have been invaluable in cloud security roadmap.
+i've been learning azure for a while along the way i interacted with Aws for a while so here are my documented two cents on everything. i hope this will help someone
+This repo will contain some of the thing i consider to have been invaluable in cloud security roadmap.

 # Tips on how to get started with Cloud Security